poult-lab/daily-word/english_words_ learning.md

 "to come together and fight or compete in a contest"

+[v] {~ (with sb) (over/on sth)}

+The leaders clashed with party members on the issue./

+Biden, Trump clash over inflation, immigration, foreign policy in first presidential debate.

-[v] The leaders clashed with party members on the issue."to argue or disagree seriously with sb about sth, and to show this in public"
+"to argue or disagree seriously with sb about sth, and to show this in public"